Sunday, April 19, 2026

 We do not start from scratch.
 We need to begin (again) to claim that great cloud of witnesses: those who resisted in Nazi Germany and those who resisted in the Jim Crowe south and those who resisted apartheid and those who resisted in Nicaragua and El Salvador and Uganda, often with their lives.
 It seems to me that we have some un-learning to do in many of our congregations in order to re-learn what it means to be part of a conspiracy of goodness.

 Focusing in on those questions as we, once again, walk the way of the cross, is perhaps the most important invitation in the three holy days that now enfold us.
 To become an Easter people is to become witnesses to a conspiracy of goodness.
 The foot-washing and the last supper and the events that lead to death on a cross and the empty tomb all require that we become more than passive bystanders, but active witnesses who conspire with God and with one another to become an Easter people.
-Ultimately we will again be in that Upper Room when the risen Christ comes to be among a frightened group of disciples, to breathe new life into them.
+Ultimately we will again be in that Upper Room when the risen Christ comes to be among a frightened group of disciples, and to breathe new life into them.
+And us.

 Breathe on us, Breath of God!
 Fill us with life anew.
 Breathe on us and show us how to conspire together for good and for love of this world that you so love.